-STORMWATER MANAGEMENT FACILITY- One or a series of stormwater management practices installed, stabilized and operating for the purpose of controlling stormwater runoff.
+STORMWATER MANAGEMENT FACILITY - One or a series of stormwater management practices installed, stabilized and operating for the purpose of controlling stormwater runoff.

-STORMWATER MANAGEMENT OFFICER - An employee or officer designated by the Village Board to accept and review stormwater pollution prevention plans, forward the plans to the applicable Village board or department, inspect stormwater management practices, and enforce this chapter.
+STORMWATER MANAGEMENT OFFICER - The Zoning Officer of the City of Albany as designated in this chapter shall act as the Stormwater Management Officer, and as such, and together with the City Engineer and Code Enforcement Director, shall accept and review stormwater pollution prevention plans, forward the plans to the applicable department, inspect stormwater management practices, and enforce this article.